jaiiye/miniauth/README.md

    * It is light weight.
 It does not include full features of OAuth (like "OAuth dance", etc.).
    * The core library (core and oauth modules) does not even use _javax.servlet_ packages.
    * The main purpose of the library is
        1. To make request signing less painful on the client side.
-(Acquiring a user's access token is outside the scope of MiniAuth).
+(Acquiring a user's access token is outside the scope of MiniAuth, at least, at this point.)
        1. To facilitate easy verification of OAuth signed request on the server side (without having to use a full OAuth server/provider library).